bagoly123/kartdisplay/Readme.md

     As of version 3.3, a segment emulator is being used as the python 3.7 version of the MAX7219 chip library is not compatible with the chips seven segment driver mode.
 This is to be replaced in a future version with the implementation of support for my custom hardware.
 Alternatively I wil make a library for the chip myself.

 ## Change Log:
+    V3.5
+    GetData class Removed, replaced by a static method in SessionData class.
+Added debug mode.
+Another Error typo fixed.
+Bug where exception would be raised if the racer left the session after initialision of main has been fixed.

     V3.4
     Simplifeied json browser in process.py, functionally its the same.
 Fixed bug where racer lap wouldnt update.
 Added aditional comments.